The Best Exotic Marigold Hotel

 Book your table at The Terrace

-His Majesty’s Theatre’s brand new bar and café, The Terrace is now open.
+His Majesty’s Theatre’s bar and café, The Terrace is open and we are ready to welcome you in!

-Bookings for The Terrace are now open for everyone, whether you are attending a show at the theatre or not.
+Bookings are open for everyone, whether you are attending a show at the theatre or not.
 You can complement and enhance your theatre experience with light lunches before a matinee or meals with an evening show.
 Or pop in for a coffee, or a drink and enjoy the view.